ecraven/g13/README.md

 ### stickzone *operation* *zonename* *args*

+defines zones to be used when the stick is in KEYS mode

-where *operation* can be
+Where *operation* can be
 operation | what it does
 ----------|----------------
-add       | add a new zone named *zonename* del       | remove zone named *zonename* action    | set action for zone bounds    | set boundaries for zone, *args* are X1, Y1, X2, Y2, where X1/Y1 are top left, X2/Y2 are bottom right, values are floating point from 0.0 to 1.0
+add       | add a new zone named *zonename* del       | remove zone named *zonename* action    | set action for zone, see [Actions]
+bounds    | set boundaries for zone, *args* are X1, Y1, X2, Y2, where X1/Y1 are top left corner, X2/Y2 are bottom right corner

 Default created zones are LEFT, RIGHT, UP and DOWN.

+Zone boundary coordinates are based on a floating point value from 0.0 (top/left) to 1.0 (bottom/right).
+When the stick enters the boundary area, the zone's action ***down*** activity will be fired.
+On exiting the boundary, the action ***up*** activity will be fired.

+Example:
+    stickzone add TheBottomLeft
+    stickzone bounds TheBottomLeft 0.0 0.9 0.1 1.0
+    stickzone action KEY_END

 ### pos *row* *col*